Who are you, really?

 As we explored in the previous post, self-identity is at or near the root of conflict.
 It may be said that conflict is the clash of identities.

-All of us have experienced conflict – situations in which our identity has been confronted – and we have reacted.
-Our trigger was a factor of our identity; perhaps our professionalism, gender, politics, or how we like our food cooked.
+All of us have experienced conflict—situations in which our identity has been challenged— and we probably did not react well.
+Our trigger was a factor of our identity; perhaps our professional status, gender, politics, or how we like our food cooked.

 Can we respond to conflict better?

-In the previous post (Conflict and Identity), I left you with a few questions.
-You may want to review those questions to increase the benefit of this post.
+In “Identity, a Key to Conflict,” I left you with a few questions.
+You might want to review those questions to increase the benefit of this post.

 Here’s the main question to ask: “What is the pre-eminent characteristic of self-identity for a Christian?”